Mid-Afternoon Market Update: Oil Prices Hover At One-Month High; Technology Stocks Spike Higher

 Equities Trading DOWN

-Nokia Oyj.
-(NYSE: NOK) shares fell 21.1% to $4.03 in pre-market trading, after the company lowered its guidance for 2019 and 2020, citing digitization pressures and 5G investments.

-TherapeuticsMD, Inc. (NASDAQ: TXMD) shares were down 19.0% to $2.98 in pre-market trading, after the company preannounced its third-quarter earnings.

-Twitter, Inc. (NYSE: TWTR) shares slid 17.9% to $31.88 in pre-market trading, after the company reported its third quarter revenue and earnings short of expectations.
+Resideo Technologies, Inc. (NYSE: REZI) shares dived 40.6% to $9.10, after the company announced its preliminary third quarter results and revised its full year 2019 guidance.

 Commodities